-Firefly is an end-to-end space transportation company offering launch, in-space, and lunar services.
+Firefly is an end-to-end responsive space company with launch, lunar, and on-orbit services.
 The company is focused on delivering responsive, reliable, and affordable space access for government and commercial customers.
 Firefly's small to medium lift launch vehicles, Elytra orbital vehicles, and Blue Ghost lunar landers provide the industry with a single source for missions from LEO to the surface of the Moon and beyond.